go to my first illustrated ebook of poetry

 and I a green rushclad merman combing the weeds

-for death of a thread of maidenhair.
+for death or a thread of maidenhair.

 Applewood